 In June 1999 she was elected to the European Parliament and was re-elected in 2004 and 2009, finally serving five years as Vice President of the European Parliament.
 She resigned at the half term of the Parliamentary mandate in January 2012.

 As a parliamentarian the main focus of her legislative work and policy interests were Legal Affairs, particularly private international law, contract law and alternative dispute resolution, giving particular attention to mediation.
-Diana is continuing her interest in these areas as a Senior Honorary Fellow of the Law School at the University of Hull, as a Fellow and Council member of the European Law Institute (ELI) and by becoming a board member of the International Mediation Institute in April 2012.
-In June 2012 Diana completed the training with CEDR to become an Accredited Mediator and is also an Member of the Chartered Institute of Arbitrators ( MCIArb ).
-Diana is also a full member of the EU Committee of the Law Society of England and Wales.
+Diana is continuing her interest in these areas as a Senior Fellow of the Law School at the University of Hull and an Associate of the Centre for Socio-Legal Studies at the University of Oxford.
+The bulk of her time since September 2013 has been devoted to her role as President of the European Law Institute (ELI).
+In June 2012 Diana completed the training with CEDR to become an Accredited Mediator.
+She is now European Consultant to CEDR and a neutral with CEDR’s dispute resolution service.
+She served as a board member of the International Mediation Institute from April 2012 to April 2016 Diana is also an Member of the Chartered Institute of Arbitrators ( MCIArb ).
+Diana is a full member of the EU Committee of the Law Society of England and Wales and a Member of the Board of Trustees of the British Institute of International and Comparative Law ( BIICL ).

-She was also the author of a special Report of Enquiry into the collapse of the British insurer, Equitable Life which advocated amongst other recommendations the adoption of a European system of collective redress.
+As a parliamentarian she was the author of a special Report of Enquiry into the collapse of the British insurer, Equitable Life which advocated amongst other recommendations the adoption of a European system of collective redress.
+A subject in which she still takes a keen interest.

 In external affairs she developed a close relationship with the EEA countries and Switzerland authoring two publications on this.
 In turn through her knowledge of Norway and Iceland this lead to a passion for the Arctic region where Diana is much associated with the development of the EU’s Arctic policy.
 She also facilitated what turned out to be a provocative publication on the Spitsbergen Treaty.